RachitG54/FED/README.md

 	- There are 2 more paras in the file - numdb and numAppAreas : If the numdb = 1, only the first db size is run.
 Same goes for numAppAreas.
 	- After setting the apt paras in the file produceData.sh, run the same as:
 		./produceData.sh Small or ./produceData.sh Big
-- Run the protocol
-	- There are 3 script files for running protocols under the code folder:
-		- testautomate.sh : for singleDO
-		- multiDOtestautomate.sh : for multiDO OPRF
-		- multiDOEqChecksTestAutomate.sh : for multiDO Eq checks
-	- Before running, create the log folders :
-		- mkdir -p log errorlog relevantlogs mDOlog mDOrelevantlogs mDOerrorlog
-		- The makefile_nishant has make cleanfull which cleans up all these log folders
-	- Set the same parameters as set in produceData.sh in these files and run in the same manner :
-		- ./testautomate.sh Big : will create log files in log, errorlog, relevantlogs
-		- ./multiDOtestautomate.sh Big : will create log files in mDOlog, mDOerrorlog, mDOrelevantLogs
-		- ./multiDOEqChecksTestAutomate.sh Big : will create log files in mDOlog, mDOerrorlog, mDOrelevantLogs
-	- After runnign any scripts copy the required log folders in a separate place so that future make cleanfull don't erase the same.